 If you would like wider financial protection in the event of stopping work due to an accident or disabling illness, Expat Assure can also advise you on expat life insurance for Switzerland and income protection.
-To find out more, please, read our page on income protection and life insurance for expatriates.
+To find out more, please, read our pages on expat life insurance and expat income protection.

 What is the best health insurance for expats in Switzerland?

-The best health insurance in Switzerland for another expat might not be the best for you, as everyone has different needs and expectations.
+The best health insurance in Switzerland for one expat might not be the best for you, as everyone has different needs and expectations.